withfabricxyz/docs/pages/crowdfi/contracts/CrowdFinancingV1.md

 **Author:**
 Fabric Inc.

-Each instance of a Crowd Financing Contract represents a single campaign with a goal of raising funds for a specific purpose.
+Each instance of a CrowdFinancing Contract represents a single campaign with a goal of raising funds for a specific purpose.
 The contract is deployed by the creator through the CrowdFinancingV1Factory contract.
 The creator specifies the recipient address, the token to use for payments, the minimum and maximum funding goals, the minimum and maximum